Home Traffic MonetizationMistakes 12 Website Monetization Mistakes, and How to Avoid Them

 What did you create your website for?
 Most likely, you’ll say “to make money.”
 And that’s natural!

-Post super-valuable and super-useful quality content on your website
+Post super-engaging, quality content on your website

-2. Non-focusing on target group/groups of users
+2. Not focusing on target groups of users

 Marc Andreessen wrote The only thing that matters for THE PMARCA GUIDE TO STARTUPS.
 In it, he states: